emmanuelgjr/2025LLMTop10Mapping/CycloneDXMLSBOM.md

 ### Mitigation Strategies
 - Implement **robust data sanitization** and **validation** checks for all user inputs.
 - Define **input handling configurations** in the SBOM, including filtering rules, test coverage, and sanitization routines.
-- Use **contextual encoding** to ensure inputs are correctly processed without altering the prompt's intended behavior.
+- Use **contextual encoding** to ensure inputs are correctly processed without altering the prompt's intended behaviour.
 - Integrate **testing tools** that simulate prompt injection attempts and document their results within the SBOM.

 ### Reference Links